University of Louisville: Shelby Campus

 The 230 acre Shelby Campus is located on Shelbyville Road near Hurstbourne Parkway in Eastern Louisville.
 This campus was originally the home of Kentucky Southern College, a Kentucky Baptist liberal arts college that operated from 1961 to 1969.
 After the college folded, it transferred all its assets and liabilities to the university.
-It currently only has three buildings which are used for night classes and seminars, although construction of a $34.6-million Center for Predictive Medicine, a Level 3 biosafety facility, is in the works.
+It currently only has three buildings which are used for night classes and seminars, although construction of a $34.6-million Center for Predictive Medicine, a Level 3 biosafety facility, was in the works as of 2009.

 The Shelby Campus is also home to the building which houses the Information Technology Resource Center (ITRC) for homeland security.
 The ITRC conducts communications and IT research for the U.S. Department of Homeland Security as well as seminars and training in emergency preparedness and response.
 When completed, the impressive ShelbyHurst Office Campus will have over 1.5 million square feet of modern office space managed, developed and leased by NTS Development Co., in partnership with the University of Louisville Foundation.
 The first three projects are in full swing.

 The Shelby Campus is undergoing a major renovation, with two new entrances to the campus off Hurstbourne Parkway.
 The overall goal is to develop 108 acre of the 230 acre campus for business, office, technology and research use, now known as the ShelbyHurst Research and Office Park.
 The university will spend $7.9 million on the road improvements on the campus.
 The roadway improvements began in August 2008, with work on a new four-lane boulevard through the campus, bordered by bike lanes and sidewalks, and heavily landscaped.
-The 600 North Hursbourne – Transformation is evident at the busy northeast corner of ShelbyHurst with the completion of 600 North.
-The LEED-certified, 125,000-square-foot office building is 80 percent leased and serves as corporate headquarters to Churchill Downs, NTS, Semonin Realtors and Stifel Nicolaus.
+The 600 North Hurstbourne, at the northeast corner of ShelbyHurst, is a LEED-certified, 125,000-square-foot office building, that serves as corporate headquarters to Churchill Downs and others.